AndyDanian/chempyI/docs/source/m0/operators.rst

    two_tuples = (2, 3) * 2                  # = (2, 3, 2, 3)
    two_list   =  [2, 3] * 2                 # = [2, 3, 2, 3]

-Moreover, the binary operations satisfy the following ejecution order:
+The comparison and arithmetic operations satisfy the following ejecution order:

-.. table:: Ejecution order of binary operators.
+.. table:: Ejecution order of comparison and arithmetic operators.
    :align: center

    +-------------+-------------+---------+